wavefrontHQ/docs/pages/doc/purchase-additional-capacity.md

 To purchase additional capacity, you must be a **Super Admin** user.

-## Supported Contracts

-Currently, you can buy additional capacity only if you have a billable commit contract and your Operations for Applications service is connected to a VMware Cloud Services organization.
-If your Operations for Applications service is not connected to a VMware Cloud Services organization, or if you have a burndown commit contract, contact the Operations for Applications sales team to add more capacity to your subscription.

 ## How to Purchase Additional Capacity

 1. Log in to your service instance.